AnthonyCxx/Notes-and-Writeups/C++/Advanced/Variadic Functions.md

 > Reference: [_auto_](https://www.geeksforgeeks.org/return-type-deduction-in-c14-with-examples/) return type

 ### Binary Folds
-Not all expression can be writte in a unary fold.
+Not all expression can be written with a unary fold because some expressions require more than just an operator, the parameter pack ('...'), and the arguments (args).
+For example, if you wanted to write a variadic _print()_ function, you would need to preface the expression '_cout <<_', but you also can't have more than one operator in a unary fold expression.

 ## C-Style Variadic Functions
 C++ has access to C-style variadic functions through the [_\<cstdarg\>_](https://www.cplusplus.com/reference/cstdarg/) library. <br />